SSWConsulting/SSW.MegaMenu/README.md

 ### How to publish?

-1. **Important: Before to push your changes, you need to increment the version number in the file package.json**
+1. **Important: Before to push your changes, you need to increment the version number in the file package.json using [semver](https://semver.org/)**
-2. Make a pull request to integrate your code into the main branch.
+2. Make a pull request to add your code into the `main` branch.
 3. Get the pull request approved
-4. Merged your code into main branch
+4. Merge your code into the `main` branch
-5. Package published by github actions
+5. Publish a GitHub release with the same version number as the one you incremented in the file package.json at https://github.com/SSWConsulting/SSW.MegaMenu/releases